 Cabify is another ridesharing app with all the same features as Lyft and Uber, but with some pretty nifty personalization options: you can select your music, ask the driver to open the door for you, and request air-conditioning (a little high maintenance, maybe).
 It’s available in Portugal, Spain, and some Caribbean and South American countries.

-SpotHero makes it convenient to find and reserve parking in major US cities by giving you insider access to thousands of garages, lots, and valets.
+Similar to GasBuddy but for parking lots, SpotHero makes it convenient to find and reserve parking in major US cities by giving you insider access to thousands of garages, lots, and valets, including at the airport.
 Plus you can save up to 50% off by booking in advance.

+Don't have Global Entry?
 Mobile Passport allows US citizens and Canadian visitors to submit their passport and declaration forms to US Customs and Border Protection via the app rather than filling out traditional forms.
 From there, users can access expedited Mobile Passport lanes, which can be significantly shorter than the general queue.
+There's a paid version that saves your info or for you free, you can upload it upon landing.

 WiFi Finder gives you access to more than two million hotspots worldwide.
 All you have to do is type in the address—whether it’s a cafe, airport, restaurant, etc.—and the app provides the rest, when available (it’ll even give you the login info if the network is protected).